dct2012/4wm/README.md

     * add keyboard use.

   * pretty print.
-    * make sure it also works for messengers other than dzen2
+    * make sure it also works for messengers other than dzen2.
-    * allow the user to control what is displayed and the order
+    * allow the user to control what is displayed and the order.
     * maybe add a struct and only have certain parts updated when need be.

   * Add a command to invert the current windows color.

 ***MISC***
-  * When a floater is moved to another monitor (desktop), it should be placed in that desktop's client list and removed from the current.
+  * Not selected monitors should not display focused borders.
+    * focus should also work as unfocus.
+    * when selmon changes, focus should unfocus the previous monitor's desktop.
   * Overall organization.
     * look for conditional statements that can be moved to preprocessor conditionals.
     * preprocessor conditions for function/variables/etc.